F5Networks/f5-google-gdm-templates/supported/standalone/1nic/existing_stack/README.md

 The following is a simple configuration diagram for this single NIC deployment.
 In this scenario, all access to the BIG-IP VE appliance is through the same IP address and virtual network interface (vNIC).
 This interface processes both management and data plane traffic.

 ![Single NIC configuration example](images/google_setup.png)

+## Service Discovery
+This Google GDM template supports Service Discovery.
+If you enable it in the YAML file, the template runs the Service Discovery iApp template on the BIG-IP VE.
+Once you have properly tagged the servers you want to include, and then entered the corresponding tags (**tagName** and **tagValue**) and Google service account in the YAML file, the BIG-IP VE programmatically discovers (or removes) members using those tags.
+See our [Service Discovery video](https://www.youtube.com/watch?v=ig_pQ_tqvsI) to see this feature in action.

+**Important**: Even if you don't plan on using the Service Discovery iApp initially, if you think you may want to use it in the future, you must specify the Google service account (**serviceAccount**) in the YAML file before deploying the template.

+### Tagging
+In Google, you tag objects using the **labels** parameter within the virtual machine.
+The Service Discovery iApp uses these tags to discover nodes with this tag.
+Note that you select public or private IP addresses within the iApp.
+  - *Tag a VM resource*<br>
+The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.

+**Important**: Make sure the tags and IP addresses you use are unique.
+You should not tag multiple GDM nodes with the same key/tag combination if those nodes use the same IP address.

+When enabled, the template runs the iApp template automatically.
+If you need to modify the template after this initial configuration has taken place, use the following guidance.
+  1. From the BIG-IP VE web-based Configuration utility, on the Main tab, click **iApps > Application Services**.
+  2. From the list of application services, click **serviceDiscovery**.
+  4. You can now modify the template settings as applicable.
+For assistance, from the *Do you want to see inline help?* question, select **Yes, show inline help**.
+  5. When you are done, click the **Finished** button.

+If you want to verify the integrity of the template, from the BIG-IP VE Configuration utility click **iApps > Templates**.
+In the template list, look for **f5.service_discovery**.
+In the Verification column, you should see **F5 Verified**.

 ### Documentation
 The ***BIG-IP Virtual Edition and Google Cloud Platform: Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-google-cloud-platform-13-0-0.html) details how to create the configuration manually without using the template.
 This document also describes the configuration in more detail.